Digital Polyphonic Keyboard Instrument

 by Michael J. Bauer

 In the early 1970s, there was feverish activity in the field of analog sound synthesis.
-Several electronics hobbyist magazines of the era published do-it-yourself projects for the construction of analog synthesizers, inspired by commercial instruments such the "Mini Moog", "ARP Odyssey", "EMS VCS-3", etc. These instruments all suffered severe limitations for use in live performance, which also made studio composition a tedious task.
+Several electronics hobbyist magazines of the era published do-it-yourself projects for the construction of analog synthesizers, inspired by commercial instruments such the "Mini Moog", "ARP Odyssey", "EMS VCS-3", etc. These instruments all suffered limitations for use in live performance, which also made studio composition a tedious task.
 They were monophonic (producing only one note at a time) and the pitch of the analog tone generators drifted annoyingly.
-It could take several minutes to change the "patch" to produce a different sound.
+It usually took a long time to change the "patch" to produce a different sound.

 For historical interest, the original design of my "Digital Polyphonic Keyboard" is posted here...